unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 Who Should Choose unhookd?

-- Want apps locked by default with no daily management
+- You want apps blocked by default — no daily management

 Who Should Choose Jomo?

-- Want NFC tag integration for physical rituals
+- NFC tags and physical rituals interest you

-- Prefer category-based blocking (all Social Media, all Games)
+- You want category-based blocking (all Social Media, all Games)

 The Bottom Line